ryanfb/backpack-export-xslt/README.md

 TODO
 ----

-A seperate stylesheet/script that takes the export XML and renders nice local static HTML output that includes/links the downloaded images/asssets.
+A separate stylesheet/script that takes the export XML and renders nice local static HTML output that includes/links the downloaded images/asssets.